WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 :::details
 ### Who is contributing to Wasabi already?

-There are many Wasabikas working with great effort and care to manifest this powerful tool of self defense.
+There are many Wasabikas working with great effort and care to manifest this powerful tool of self-defense.
 [Over 50 peers](https://github.com/zkSNACKs/WalletWasabi/graphs/contributors) have already contributed to the repository, and more and more supporters are joining the [dojo](/building-wasabi/Dojo.md).
 Four of the main contributors are [Ádám Ficsor](https://github.com/nopara73) [co-founder and former CTO of [zkSnacks Ltd](https://zksnacks.com/), co-author of the [zero link Bitcoin fungibility framework](https://github.com/nopara73/ZeroLink)], [Lucas Ontivero](https://github.com/lontivero) [lead engineer of [zkSnacks Ltd](https://zksnacks.com/)], [Dávid Molnár](https://github.com/molnard) [CTO of [zkSnacks Ltd](https://zksnacks.com/)], and [Dan Walmsley](https://github.com/danwalmsley) [co-maintainer of [Avalonia UI Framework](https://github.com/AvaloniaUI/Avalonia)].
 For an inclusive list of all the Wasabikas, not just the code developers, please visit the [dojo](/building-wasabi/Dojo.md).